Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Disable-AzRecoveryServicesBackupProtection.md

 ## DESCRIPTION
 The **Disable-AzRecoveryServicesBackupProtection** cmdlet disables protection for an Azure Backup-protected item.
 This cmdlet stops regular scheduled backup of an item.
-This cmdlet can also delete existing recovery points for the backup item.
+This cmdlet can also delete existing recovery points for the backup item if executed with RemoveRecoveryPoints parameter.
 Set the vault context by using the Set-AzRecoveryServicesVaultContext cmdlet before you use the current cmdlet.

 ## EXAMPLES